Les Claypool: 2007–2016

 In 2009, Claypool toured with Matisyahu, performing as a 'double-feature' set, as well as appearing together on stage.
 On March 28, 2010, Claypool performed a rendition of Rush's "The Spirit of Radio" for their induction into the Canadian Songwriter's Hall of Fame.

 From May 2010 to July 2013, Claypool toured extensively with Primus, alongside Larry LaLonde, and the return of former Primus drummer, Jay Lane.
 On September 6, 2012, a new side project was revealed as an acoustic band called Duo de Twang.
 Featuring Claypool and originally Marc Haggard.
 After two shows, Haggard was replaced with Bryan Kehoe.
 Both guitarists play together in the associated band M.I.R.V.

-On September 25, 2013, it was announced Jay Lane had left Primus to rejoin the Bob Weir group RatDog.
-His replacement was declared to be Tim Alexander.
-Claypool and Dean Ween are currently working together for a reality TV show called Musishermen, and Duo de Twang is preparing for the release of their debut album, Four Foot Shack.
+On September 25, 2013, it was announced Lane had left Primus to rejoin the Bob Weir group RatDog.
+Tim Alexander was named as his replacement.
+Claypool and Dean Ween worked together for a reality TV show called Musishermen.

 On February 4, 2014, Duo de Twang released their debut album Four Foot Shack and began touring in late February.
-In the last part of the 2014 Spring Tour, Primus's drummer, Tim Alexander, had a small heart attack which rendered him unable to play.
-Luckily instead of canceling the September shows, they were able to use their close friend Danny Carey for the late shows.
+During the last part of the 2014 Spring Tour, Primus's drummer, Tim Alexander, had a small heart attack rendering him unable to play.
+Luckily instead of canceling the September shows, they were able to use their close friend Danny Carey as a drummer for the late shows.

 On January 19, 2016, it was announced that The Claypool Lennon Delirium, a collaboration between Claypool and Sean Lennon, would debut at Bonnaroo 2016.
 Claypool has spoken fondly of the collaboration, stating, "Sean is a musical mutant after my own heart.
 He definitely reflects his genetics – not just the sensibilities of his dad, but also the abstract perspective and unique approach of his mother.
 It makes for a glorious freak stew."

 On March 21, 2016, it was announced that the duo would release their debut album, entitled Monolith of Phobos, on June 3, 2016.
 Their second album, South of Reality, was released February 22, 2019.

 On May 31, 2016, he was featured on the Death Grips song "More Than The Fairy".

 The Claypool Lennon Delirium

 In 2016, Claypool formed a group with Sean Lennon of The Ghost of a Saber Tooth Tiger, Paulo Baldi of Cake, and João Nogueira of Stone Giant.
-Les met Sean in 2015 when he was on tour with Primus, The Ghost of a Saber Tooth Tiger, and Dinosaur Jr. Les stayed in touch with Sean and the group released their first album The Monolith Of Phobos in 2016.
+Claypool met Lennon in 2015 when he was on tour with Primus, The Ghost of a Saber Tooth Tiger, and Dinosaur Jr. Claypool stayed in touch with Lennon and the group released their first album The Monolith Of Phobos in 2016.
 On their first tour they switched out their keyboardist Money Mark of Beastie Boys for Pete Drungle.
-In 2017, The Delirium returned with their EP Lime And Limpid Green and released their second album South Of Reality in 2019, this time with João on Keys.
+In 2017, The Delirium returned with their EP Lime And Limpid Green and released their second album South Of Reality in 2019, this time with Nogueira on keyboards.